unknown-gd/quakejs/README.md

 Step by step instructions on how to setup a server under Windows 10 can be found at https://steamforge.net/wiki/index.php/How_to_setup_a_local_QuakeJS_server_under_Windows_10#Adding_your_own_Maps

 A video guide on setting up a Windows 10 server, and adding custom content, under Windows 10 has been developed by [grabisoft](https://github.com/grabisoft) and can be viewed at https://www.youtube.com/watch?v=m57rMXASWms

+## Other QuakeJS Implementations
+* [quakejs-docker](https://github.com/treyyoder/quakejs-docker): a fully local and Dockerized quakejs server.
+Independent, unadulterated, and free from the middleman.
+* [quake-kube](https://github.com/criticalstack/quake-kube): a Kubernetes-ified version of QuakeJS that runs a dedicated Quake 3 server in a Kubernetes Deployment.

 ## License